RxSwiftCommunity/RxDataSources/README.md

 Writing table and collection view data sources is tedious.
 There is a large number of delegate methods that need to be implemented for the simplest case possible.

 RxSwift helps alleviate some of the burden with a simple data binding mechanism:
-1) Turn your data into an Observable stream
+1) Turn your data into an Observable sequence
 2) Bind the data to the tableView/collectionView using one of:
   - `rx_itemsWithDataSource(:protocol<RxTableViewDataSourceType, UITableViewDataSource>)`
   - `rx_itemsWithCellIdentifier(:String)`